gh-shujauddin/Tripzy/README.md

 # Tripzy: Smart travel app

 Tripzy is a Smart Travel Mobile Application that aims to provide details about the places to travel.
+User can plan new trip also where user will get curated list of places according to days which user can personalize.
 <br />

 Home | Search | Place Detail | Top trips